Get

 The 9 Most Common Causes of Itchy Skin in Dogs

-While this isn’t an exhaustive list, we’ve added the common causes of itchy skin in dogs here.
+While this isn’t an exhaustive list, we’ve included the common causes of itchy skin in dogs.

 1. Allergies

-• Adverse food reactions: Certain ingredients (usually the protein part) in your dog’s diet may trigger allergic reactions.
+• Adverse food reactions: Certain ingredients (usually protein) in your dog’s diet may trigger allergic reactions.
 Common food allergens include beef, chicken, dairy, wheat, and soy.

-• Atopy: Dogs can also be allergic to common environmental allergens.
-This is known as atopy.
-Common allergens include pollen, mold, dust mites and grasses, to name just a few.
+• Atopy: Dogs can also be allergic to common environmental allergens, which is known as atopy.
+Common allergens include pollen, mold, dust mites, and grasses, to name just a few.

-• Flea Allergy Dermatitis (FAD): Dogs that are allergic to flea saliva can experience intense itching even from a few flea bites.
+• Flea Allergy Dermatitis (FAD): Dogs allergic to flea saliva can experience intense itching, even from a few flea bites.

 2. Parasites